 St John's Burial Registers

 There were no burials at St John's before 1835, and only 17 took place before 1837.
 Bollington was within Prestbury parish and before St John's was built many local people would have been buried at St Peter's Prestbury (parish records from 1560 can be found on microfilm at Macclesfield library and elsewhere).
-Other possible burial locations included St Christopher Pott Shrigley (from 1650) and Holy Trinity Rainow (from 1815).
+Other possible burial locations include St Christopher Pott Shrigley (from 1650) and Holy Trinity Rainow (from 1815).

 The burial registers will normally provide a person's name, abode, date of burial and age at death.
 The abode may not be very specific (eg Bollington).
 Other detail may be provided such as location of death (eg Macclesfield Infirmary), but will not normally give any details about next of kin.
 In most cases the burial register does NOT provide a precise indication of whereabouts in the churchyard the deceased was buried.
 In a significant number of cases, interments of cremated remains (ashes) have NOT been recorded in the burial registers.